-Two months ago I read Sensei Andrea Harkins’ blog post “To Be Like Bruce Lee” and decided it was high time I made a trip to his grave.
+Two months ago I read Andrea Harkins’ blog post “To Be Like Bruce Lee” and decided it was high time I made a trip to his grave.
 I grew up in Seattle but had never made seeking the site a priority.
 I never really caught on to the hype about Bruce Lee.
 I have yet to see one of his movies.
-After I read about how he struggled against injury and racism I thought it might be nice to leave flowers on behalf of Sensei Andrea.
+After I read about how he struggled against injury and racism I thought it might be nice to leave flowers on Andrea’s behalf.
 She was all for it.
 Finally the perfect morning came around – I had an errand near that part of town and the weather was beautiful.
 As I prepared the card for the flowers it occurred to me that I wanted to leave flowers too.
 It was the first stirring of what touched my heart and spirit later that morning.

 Errand accomplished, traffic fought, flowers purchased, card secured with ribbon, I drove through the gates of Lake View Cemetery.
 Too late I saw the sign saying that the office is across the street.
 However, I was so delighted with the place I decided to drive around and see if I could find the grave on my own.

 I was thrilled to see so many old mausoleums, sculptures, and graves.
 I was surprised to find so many names of city founders.
 Seattle has a very quirky history featuring some interesting people, and many are buried in this cemetery.
 I saw quite a few unique modern graves and many Asian style graves.
 But I somehow missed Bruce Lee, and I knew what his grave looked like from Internet pictures.
 Reluctantly, I admitted to myself that time was ticking away.
 I found a place to park on the street outside the office.
 I was very grateful they weren’t busy.